 Sales Preparation Tip Number 3:

+I hope that these 3 tips outline why you should be prepared when it comes to sales.
 You have a choice to make.
 Wing it or prepare for it!
 I have done both and I know which achieves the best results in sales conversations!

 Join hundreds of other ambitious sales people and sign up to receive my Saturday Sales Tips straight to your inbox AND 42 Questions to Qualify your Prospect: